Morning chapel daily at 8 a.m.

 By 8:30 – 9 a.m., we launch into our academic work.
 Vocabulary, reading, language development, social skills, and mathematics take much of the morning followed by Lunch.
 After lunch, the older students have some free time and the younger students go home.
 We move into afternoon classes: Bible, Social Studies, Science, Language Arts, and other miscellaneous subjects.

-The administrator who is also a teacher spends the after school hours working in the school office, handling phone calls and e-mails, updating the school website – or in their classrooms preparing lessons, cleaning up from the day, organizing for the next day, assisting students who need special attention.
+The administrator who is also a teacher spends the after school hours working in the school office, handling phone calls and e-mails, updating the school website – while the other teacher work in their classrooms preparing lessons, cleaning up from the day, organizing for the next day, or assisting students who need special attention.

-Our staff is down to two full-time workers who meet with other missionaries for Bible study and prayer on Tuesday evenings.
+(2019) Our staff is down to two full-time workers who meet with other missionaries for Bible study and prayer on Tuesday evenings.
 Please pray with us for more workers.
 We have a list of adult learners desiring to improve their English, Spanish, reading, writing and mathematics skills.